wp-plugins/easy-media-gallery/readme.txt

 = How can I say thanks? =

-* just recommend our plugin to your friends! or
+* Just recommend our plugin to your friends! or
 * If you really love Easy Media Gallery, any donation would be appreciated!
 It helps to continue the development and support of the plugin.
 But seriously, I just want to drink coffee for free, so help a developer out.
 You can use this link [Donate to Easy Media Gallery][easymedia donate].